A bit of history

 Coordinated Dutch research on sea life began in 1872 with the founding of the Dutch Zoological Society (DZC) in Den Helder –just miles from the current Royal NIOZ headquarters.
 Since 1965 the marine research facilities of the institute are located in the village ‘t Horntje on the southeast of Texel.
 At that time ‘DZC’ became ‘NIOZ’: National Institute for Sea Research.

 The Royal NIOZ is one of the largest employers on the isle.
-At Texel 300 people of 27 nationalities are working to support science in three research departments
+At Texel, more than 300 people of 31 nationalities are working to support science in three research departments

 .
 The focus is on seagoing research, for which the institute uses its own research fleet.
-This fleet consists out of four modern ships
+This fleet consists of four modern ships,

-, headed by the oceangoing RV Pelagia.
-The Royal NIOZ Texel harbour is the homeport.
+headed by the oceangoing RV Pelagia.
+Seaport Texel